AlexNisnevich/ECMAchine/readme.md

  - (accumulate), more higher-order functions?
  - wrappers for the AJAX primitives
 - Processes
+ - Processes (and scripts) should have their own environments rather than using global environment
  - Allow passing arguments to a process/script
  - Refactor processes into a new class (like Filesystem)
  - More accurate performance measurement (rather than just adding up all evals and dividing by total time)